captech-partners/neon-juice/assembler/rapid-web/TASKLIST.md

 - [x] Create a system for adding joints to the fragment or template | PH
 - [x] Have the form input change the html in the code editor | AI
 - [x] Raise state of name from FragmentSettingsModal to FragmentList or move get, post, and put method in FragmentSettingsModal for the file name in the post and put methods | PH
-- [ ] Add default input into Create a Component & Create a Layout in FragmentSettingsModal code editor | AI
+- [x] Add default input into Create a Component & Create a Layout in FragmentSettingsModal code editor | PH
 - [ ] Convert Joint Input to html code
 - [ ] Add input validation in each input field in FragmentSettingsModal
 ## Fragment Popover Functionality